DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. If a parameter or return value can be of varying type, list all types, separated by the `|` symbol.
+  1. If a parameter or return value can be of varying type, list all types, complex types before primitive types, separated by the `|` symbol.

     ```js
     // Bad
     /**
      ...
      * @param {*} predicate The function invoked per iteration.
+     */

+    ```js
+    // Bad - primitive types list before complex types
+    /**
+     ...
+     * @param {string|Function|Object} predicate The function invoked per iteration.
      */

     // Good